 Being a small city, Northville does not have a public transit system used by locals to get to and from work.

+Northville is a somewhat ethnically-diverse city.
 The people who call Northville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northville residents report their race to be White, followed by Asian.
-Important ancestries of people in Northville include Irish, English, Polish, and Italian.
+Important ancestries of people in Northville include German, Irish, Italian, Polish, and English.

 The most common language spoken in Northville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Chinese and Langs. of India.